kubernetes-sigs/gateway-api/docs-src/index.md

 [sig-network]: https://groups.google.com/g/kubernetes-sig-network

-## Gateway/Routes API
+## Gateway API

-Gateway/Routes is an API for a common portable declarative description of load-balancing infrastructure for Kubernetes.
+Gateway is an API for a common portable declarative description of load-balancing infrastructure for Kubernetes.

 If you are a user: